 Over a year ago, we set out our eight ‘no regret’ decisions that organisations should take to prepare for Brexit.
 And, as I look through them now, they all still stand for the end of the transition period.

 Know your supply chain

 Build ways to capture additional required data for Customs requirements

 Engage with key 3rd parties

-With the slipping Brexit timetable, my personal ‘no regret’ decision - plan to be agile - has become more important than ever.
-Each time the Article 50 period is extended, Brexit becomes less about a one-off event and more a case of ‘Brexit as usual’.
-Deal or no deal, the full details of our future relationship with the EU may not be known for some years.
-Uncertainty is a prevalent feature of the business environment in the UK, and looks set to be for some time to come.
+Given the extended timetable and the consequences of needing to manage the challenges of COVID-19, I personally feel that one ‘no regret’ decision—plan to be agile—has become more important than ever.
+Regardless of whether there is a trade deal or not, the full details of our future relationship with the EU may not be known for some years.
+Uncertainty is a key feature of the business environment in the UK, and it looks like this will be the case for some time to come.

-Planning to be agile means Brexit preparations needs to run parallel to future-proofing your organisation for the longer term.
-This includes adapting to the opportunities new technology offers and embracing new ways of working whilst reorienting to the new global trade environment and contributing to creating a new narrative for the UK.
+Planning to be agile means preparations need to run parallel to future-proofing your organisation for the longer term.
+This includes adapting to the opportunities new technology offers, and embracing new ways of working.
+For many businesses, the COVID-19 lockdown measures accelerated their adoption of technology-enabled flexible working practices.
+These organisations should look to maximise the effectiveness of these practices while reorienting to the new global trade environment and contributing to creating a new narrative for the UK.

-Explore our other ‘no regret’ decisions, from preparing for the future border, to supply chains, people and contracts and commercials, to ensure you are prepared as possible for whatever comes next after the 31 October 2019.
+Whatever comes next, and however the pandemic may have evolved by then, it’s likely that significant challenges lie ahead.
+To ensure you are as prepared as possible, explore our other ‘no regret’ decisions - from preparing for the future border, to supply chains, people and contracts and commercials, to ensure you are prepared as possible for whatever comes next after the 31 January 2020.

 Partner, PwC United Kingdom